Time for Action: 10 Things Prosecutors Can Do Now

 Here are some initiatives championed by PCE, along with examples, that prosecutors can implement now.

-- Officer Involved Fatalities: Independently and quickly investigate officer involved fatalities and fully report on the findings (Ramsey County Attorney’s Office (St. Paul), Minnesota participated in the development of the Officer Involved Fatality Tool Kit which outlines how to investigate these cases with the input of the community.
+- Develop Policies for Officer Involved Fatalities: Independently and quickly investigate officer involved fatalities and fully report on the findings (Ramsey County Attorney’s Office (St. Paul), Minnesota participated in the development of the Officer Involved Fatality Tool Kit which outlines how to investigate these cases with the input of the community.
 Read)

-- Preventing Crime: Develop programs that can prevent crime in the first instance, such as education and mentoring programs for at-risk youth.
+- Prevent Crime: Develop programs that can prevent crime in the first instance, such as education and mentoring programs for at-risk youth.
 (East Baton Rouge District Attorney’s Office, Louisiana partnered with local business leaders to create the non- profit Truce Program that supports youth and their families.
 Read)

-- Expungement and Sealing: Remove old low-level warrants and expunge eligible convictions from court records.
+- Assist with Expungement and Sealing: Remove old low-level warrants and expunge eligible convictions from court records.
 (Kansas prosecutors collaborated on Clean Slate Day events with Kansas courts, the Bar Association and the defense to facilitate the expungement of eligible cases.
 Read)

-- Treatment and Diversion from Incarceration: Promote treatment and diversion programs for those with substance abuse and/or mental illness, and advocate for needed social services in the community.
+- Support Treatment and Diversion from Incarceration: Promote treatment and diversion programs for those with substance abuse and/or mental illness, and advocate for needed social services in the community.
 (Bronx District Attorney’s Office, New York Alternative to Incarceration Bureau includes substance abuse and mental health services.
 Read)